hauke96/qgis-outdoor-map/README.md

 ### 2. Create vector tiles from PBF file

-Not needed, when the `import-data.sh` script was used to download the OSM data.
+This step is not needed, when the `import-data.sh` script was used to download the OSM data.

-If you have a `.osm.pbf` file you want to use, just call the `make-tiles.sh data.osm.pbf` script.
+If want to generate tiles from a given `data.osm.pbf` file, just call the `make-tiles.sh data.osm.pbf` script.
 It calls the preprocessor to prepare the data, removes the `./tiles` folder, recreates it and fills it with XYZ vector tiles in PBF format.

 ### 3. Serve tiles locally